Éditeur de la source HTMLRupture de ligne

 (Open activity sheet) Print, laminate and add to the writing corner.

-PICTURE GAMES
+PICTURE GAME

 The pictures may be used as a memory game or to spark a conversation with the group.
 There are different formats to choose from.
 Use the pictures to decorate the daycare or a specific thematic corner.
-(Open picture game - colors) Print, laminate and store in a "Ziploc" bag or in your thematic bins.
+(Open picture game-Colors) Print, laminate and store in a "Ziploc" bag or in your thematic bins.

 WORD FLASHCARDS